bcomnes/bret.io/src/blog/2025/i-love-monorepos/README.md

 - **Minimal Dependencies**: Rather than splitting functionality across numerous tiny packages that require a monorepo to manage, consider whether your design truly benefits from such granular separation.

 - **Strategic Module Boundaries**: Create module boundaries only where they provide genuine benefits—at natural seams in your architecture rather than arbitrary divisions.
-Cross boundary linking indicates unnecessary boundaries.
+Frequent cross boundary linking indicates unnecessary boundaries.

 The JavaScript ecosystem moves quickly, but we should be careful not to adopt complex solutions for problems that could be solved more elegantly with simpler approaches.
 Sometimes the answer isn't more tooling or more packages—it's thoughtful design and careful consideration of the downstream experience.